Domhoff859/Domhoff859/README.md

 - 👋 Hi, I’m @Domhoff859
 - 👀 I’m interested in Microcomputer
-- 🌱 I’m currently learning NetSec
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Domhoff859/Domhoff859 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.